getqujing/interview/README.md

 ## Introduction

-Congratulation for you pass the first phase interview!
-The following tech interview is an opportunity to show how well your programming skills are.
+Thanks for taking time for the tech interview.
+It is an opportunity to show how well your programming skills and personalities are.

+Usually, we have 3 - 4 rounds of interviews here at Dai Ke, which are,

+1. Preliminary tech interview (this round, Skype/phone)
+2. Advanced tech interview (1 - 2 rounds, Skype/phone)
+3. Interview with the team (on-site)

+In most cases, it takes 2 - 3 weeks for the complete interview process.

-The test is base on some online judge sytem problems like LeetCode or ACM online judge.
+The preliminary test is base on some online judge sytem problems like LeetCode or ACM.

 ### Requirement